thomst/django-admin-csvexport/README.rst

 Description
 ===========
-Django-admin-csvexport is a django-admin-action, that allows you to export a selection of the fields of your models as csv-formatted data.
+Django-admin-csvexport is a django-admin-action, that allows you to export the items of your django-admin changelist as csv-formatted data.

 Features